Peterson Center on Healthcare

 The ideal candidate will be intellectually curious, operationally focused, and detail oriented.
 They will think and react strategically and with flexibility in response to continually evolving organizational priorities and opportunities.
 More specifically, the ideal candidate will bring:

-- Strong writing, research and analytical skills with the ability to synthesize information.
+- Strong strategic thinking, writing, research and analytical skills with the ability to synthesize information.

 - A collaborative and constructive approach with colleagues and external partners.